Find Nursing Colleges

 $35,071 Average Earnings

-On average, students take out $18,427 in loans while pursuing their degree.
+Degree recipients from Forsyth Tech accumulate an average of $14,931 in student debt by the time they complete their degree.
 Once they receive their degree, Forsyth Tech graduates enter the workforce, making an average salary of $35,071 during the early year of their career.

 Full Forsyth Technical Community College Report